30 Oct 2025

 Sarah’s experience of these fears were made more difficult by the major heart surgeries her daughter had to undergo — almost dying during one of the surgeries.

-To help expose herself to her fears, Sarah conducted an ERP exercise where she rebelled against this magical thinking, crafting a tombstone for her baby.
+To help expose herself to her fears, Sarah conducted an ERP exercise where she challenged this magical thinking by crafting a tombstone for her baby.
+While ERP generally uses smaller exposure exercises, Sarah’s situation led her to a more intense incarnation.

 “We made a tombstone for my daughter and put the death date for the end of the year, which was so scary and overwhelming.
 It was an exercise to show that, every time that you do something that hard, you realise the big bad thing doesn’t happen.”